Aim of the Governing Body

 John Miles- Staff Governor

 John is the Building Supervisor of the school and is a heating and plumbing engineer by trade.
 This therefore makes him extremely useful to sit on the Buildings and Health & Safety Committee!
 John has had two children come through the school and has helped on many residential visits.
-John sits on the Health & Safety Committee and his Link Governor role is to help assist the school in gaining any extra funding for school maintenance projects.
+John sits on the Health & Safety Committee.

 John Galloway- Local Authority Governor